Home » Blog » Exchange Server » How to Mount and Dismount Exchange Database: A Complete Admin Guide!

 Steps to Dismount:

-PowerShell commands make automated & feasible to mount/dismount Exchange database, but this approach is quite complex and technical to understand.
+PowerShell commands make it automated & feasible to mount and dismount Exchange Database, but this approach is quite complex and technical to understand.
 So, it is suggested to run the commands carefully –

 • Open the Exchange Management Shell and verify the correct database for mounting by running this command.